sommerfeld-io/telemetry/README.md

             - GITHUB_PAT=the_pat
       ```

-    - The environment variable will be passed to Grafana and used by the GitHub Datasource.
+    - The environment variable will be passed into Grafana for provisioning and used by the GitHub Datasource.
 - Run [the stack](components/telemetry/docker-compose.yml) using `docker compose up` in the `components/telemetry` folder.

 ## Stack: `metrics`